Music for the Requiem Mass

-The Music for the Requiem Mass is any music that accompanies the Requiem, a Mass in the Catholic Church for the deceased.
-It has inspired a large number of compositions, including settings by Mozart, Berlioz, Donizetti, Verdi, Bruckner, Dvořák, Fauré and Duruflé.
-Originally, such compositions were meant to be performed in liturgical service, with monophonic chant.
-Eventually the dramatic character of the text began to appeal to composers to an extent that they made the requiem a genre of its own, and the compositions of composers such as Verdi are essentially concert pieces rather than liturgical works.
+Music for the Requiem Mass is any music that accompanies the Requiem, or Mass for the Dead, in the Catholic Church.
+This church service has inspired hundreds of compositions, including settings by Victoria, Mozart, Berlioz, Verdi, Fauré, Dvořák, Duruflé and Britten.
+For centuries settings of the Mass for the Dead were to be chanted in liturgical service monophonically.
+Later the settings became polyphonic, Victoria's famous 1605 a cappella work being an example.
+By Mozart's time (1791) it was standard to embed the dramatic and long Dies irae (Day of Wrath) sequence, and to score with orchestra.
+Eventually many settings of the Requiem, not least Verdi's (1874), were essentially concert pieces unsuitable for church service.

 Common texts

 The following are the texts that have been set to music.
 Note that the Libera Me and the In Paradisum are not part of the text of the Catholic Mass for the Dead itself, but a part of the burial rite that immediately follows.
 In Paradisum was traditionally said or sung as the body left the church, and the Libera Me is said/sung at the burial site before interment.
 These became included in musical settings of the Requiem in the 19th century as composers began to treat the form more liberally.